colemar/Win10WSL2UbuntuExternalIP/README.md

 Apparently _bridged_ networking mode stopped working with WSL version 2.1.5.0.**

 **News: setting `networkingMode = bridged` works again starting from WSL [version](https://github.com/microsoft/WSL/releases) 2.5.6, therefore the following solution may not be needed if WSL is updated.**
+**Warning: the following solution seems unable to survive a reboot.**

 ## Solution Overview
 This recipe uses a Hyper-V virtual switch to bridge the WSL 2 network, providing improved control and visibility of Windows' network adapters within Ubuntu.
 The configuration supports both dynamic and static IP addressing, eliminating the need for port forwarding and simplifying network setup.